Fairness-aware Summarization for Justified Decision-Making

 \section{Proposed Methodology}

-In this section, we explain our proposed methodology to extract a fairly-justified summary $\{{X_i}'\}^n_{i=0}$ such that i) summary $X'$ provides sufficient information to predict and justify $\hat{Y}$ and ii) the extracted summary $X'$ is independent of protected variable $P$.
+In this section, we explain our proposed methodology to extract a fairly-justified summary $\{{X_i}'\}^n_{i=0}$ such that summary $X'$ provides sufficient information to predict and justify $\hat{Y}$ and the extracted summary $X'$ is independent of protected variable $P$.
 A graphical model of the proposed approach is shown in Figure~\ref{fig:graphical_model_summarization}.
-Given an input explanation $X_i$ consisting of sentences $\{s_1, s_2, ..., s_m\}$, the goal of our proposed fairly-justified extractive summarization model is to select a subset of these sentences subject to a utility and a fairness constraint.
+Given an input explanation $X_i$ consisting of sentences $\{s_1, s_2, ..., s_m\}$, the goal of our model is to select a subset of these sentences subject to a utility and a fairness constraint.
 Next, we explain how we measure and attribute utility and discrimination of the input sentences.

 \textbf{Utility Control: } To ensure that the extracted summary $X'$ includes sufficient decision-relevant information in $X$, we measure the salience of each sentence in $X$ in predicting outcome $Y$.
 We train a neural classification model on $X$ using ground truth decision $Y$ as supervision.
 Next, we use this model to derive the contribution of each sentence in $X$ for predicting outcome $\hat{Y}$.
-This process is explained in Section~\ref{s:attribution}.
-We hypothesize that the dataset is sufficiently large and the model can learn which factors are associated with which outcomes.
+This process is explained in \S~\ref{s:attribution}.
+To ensure learning generalizable patterns, we hypothesize that the dataset is sufficiently large and the model can learn which factors are associated with which outcomes.
 This assumption especially holds for scenarios in which a decision-maker (e.g. an inspector or judge) is required to go through a standard set of criteria (e.g. a standard form or set of guidelines) and thus, the same arguments may repeatedly be articulated in different ways to justify a certain outcome.
-Sentences with the highest attribution score can be incorporated as candidates to be included in the summary.
-However, some of these high-utility arguments may be unfairly used to explain decisions for certain protected groups.
-We explain how we mitigate this problem in Section~\ref{s:discrimination_control}.